lilbud/springsteen-archive-covers/README.md

 All covers acquired from either the archive releases I personally have bought (not that many), by asking around on various online communities, or searching online for the best cover.

-I am still missing nearly all of the 2014 High Hopes tour (see missing.txt), almost every show was released except for a few choice ones.
+~~I am still missing nearly all of the 2014 High Hopes tour (see missing.txt).~~

+All 2014 covers are here, though most are shitty low-res versions.
+Not preferred but better than nothing

+Almost every show was released except for a few choice ones.
 Quite a few shows were pulled when the switch was made from LiveNation to Nugs.
 The few not released include:
 March Madness (broadcast for free), New Orleans (presumably due to the large number of guests), and a show from February (2014-02-16) where Bruce was supposedly drunk from a night of